ecilasun/tinysys/software/README.md

 NOTE: All software has been tested with and geared to use a gcc-riscv 32bit environment under Windows and Linux, but as always one might fall behind the other at times.

+# Acknowledgements

+I'd like to thank Wade Brainer for help in getting this device tested thoroughly in a live environment, and for the awesome saturated float to integer conversion instruction.

+Also thanks goes to Ben Stragnell for greate advice and pointers in how audio hardware should work.

+Further thanks goes to everyone who's build something on this machine at least once to put it through its paces.

+Peace.
 Copyright 2024 Engin Cilasun
 Please see license.txt file for details